wavesplatform/docs.wavesplatform/docs/en/building-apps/readme.md

 ## Client Libraries

-Libraries for various programming languages ​​provide functions for operating with the Waves blockchain: signing transactions and exchange orders, interacting with the Node REST API, and generating account keys.
+Libraries for various programming languages provide functions for operating with the Waves blockchain: signing transactions and exchange orders, interacting with the Node REST API, and generating account keys.
 Libraries differ in their features.

+> [All libraries](/en/building-apps/waves-api-and-sdk/client-libraries/)

+## Secure Transactions Signing

+To sign a transaction, for example, a dApp script invocation or a token transfer, the [private key](/en/blockchain/account/#keys) of the sender account is needed.
+However, if your application serves multiple users, you do not have access to their private keys.
+Knowing the secret phrase (seed) or private key, you can do anything on behalf of the account, that's why you **should not ask** user for their secret phrase or private key.
+Users are strongly advised not to share the secret phrase and private key with anyone, and users do not trust sites and applications that require this data.

-If your application signs and sends transactions on behalf of range of users, you should not ask them for a secret phrase (seed) or a private key: this is unsafe for the user.
-Instead, we recommend using the interface with a wallet app that stores the user's account keys and signs transactions itself.
+The solution is to obtain a user signature for each transaction.
+To do this, you need an interface with a wallet application that stores the user's account keys securely and signs transactions itself.
+Before signing, the user can view the details of the transaction, confirm or reject it.

 The following tools provide such interfaces:

+* [Waves Keeper API](/en/ecosystem/waves-keeper/waves-keeper-api) uses the Waves Keeper extension installed in the user's browser.
+Waves Keeper is one of the most secure ways to manage keys, however its installation can be a threshold for new users.
+In addition, Waves Keeper is not available in mobile browsers.
 * [Waves Signer](/en/building-apps/waves-api-and-sdk/client-libraries/signer) is a TypeScript/JavaScript library that works in any browser.
-Signer is used in conjunction with a signature provider library — in particular, ProviderWeb, developed by the Waves.Exchange team.
-When Signer requests to sign a transaction, the provider opens an iframe where the user can review transaction details and confirm or reject it.
-* [Waves Keeper API](/en/ecosystem/waves-keeper/waves-keeper-api) uses the Waves Keeper extension installed in the user's browser.
+Signer enables connecting third-party signature provider libraries and provides a unified interface for interacting with them.
+The only provider currently available is ProviderWeb developed by the Waves.Exchange team.
+In prospect, when other providers appear, it will suffice to initialize the new libraries in your application and use the same functions for obtaining the signature.
+Furthermore, Signer delivers a seamless user experience based on the iframe.
 * [Waves SDK for Android](https://github.com/wavesplatform/WavesSDK-android) and [Waves SDK for iOS](https://github.com/wavesplatform/WavesSDK-iOS) use the Waves.Exchange mobile app installed on the user's device.

-> [All libraries](/en/building-apps/waves-api-and-sdk/client-libraries/)

 ## Smart Contract